Lefroy, population 2000. Once upon a time.

 The cemetery is bigger that I expected (it goes back and back).
 Also there’s a degree of homogenity that cemeteries don’t usually have.
 Maybe because there’s not the usual mixing of decades that usually occurs within a row of graves (e.g. from family members buried together over time).
 The tall white headstones here are from the 1880s and 1890s.

 The grey ones behind, which do have a bit more variation in form, are from 1900-1920.
 There’s handful of more recent stones at the front.
-I this was a general cemetery (various religions) but there’s not much variations in the stones in the photos.
+I this was a general cemetery (various religions) but there’s not much variation in the stones in the photos.
 The white are mostly “In loving memory” and these ones are some variation on that.
 The Catholic ones might be in a part I didn’t walk through.